BritCoder96/a-nerds-word/src/pages/06-24-2018-birthright-sao-and-more/index.md

 ***

 Anyway, back to anime!
 This season of anime is wrapping up, and I've gotta say, this has been a good one.
-My current ranking of shows I've seen this season (ranking stuff is hard, so I'll rank these in tiers 1, 2 and 3):
+Here's my current ranking of shows I've seen this season (ranking stuff is hard, so I'll rank these into Tiers 1, 2 and 3):

 Tier 1:
 - Bloom into You - This is the first Yuri anime I've ever watched, and while I was hesitant to try it, it's actually surprisingly really good!
 The characters are super interesting, and the romances seem natural.
 Plus, one of the main characters is a writer, and I can definitely empathise with that :)